-The final AFEB test includes measurements of the following characteristics for each AFEB channel: threshold, noise, gain, discriminator offset, time resolution, propagation time, slewing time, and internal test capacitance.
-The DAQ interface of the test stand allows the operator to set all the conditions of the test: the minimum amplitude of the test signal, the amplitude increment, the number of steps, and the number of input pulses at each amplitude.
-The number of pulses recorded by the TDC for each value of the amplitude is used to obtain the threshold curve.
+The final AFEB test includes measurements of 31 the following characteristics for each AFEB channel: threshold, noise, gain, discriminator off-33 set, time resolution, propagation time, slewing time, and internal test capacitance.
+The DAO 35 interface of the test stand allows the operator to set all the conditions of the test: the minimum 37 amplitude of the test signal, the amplitude increment, the number of steps, and the number of 39 input pulses at each amplitude.
+The number of pulses recorded by the TDC for each value of the 41 amplitude is used to obtain the threshold curve.

 The mean and RMS of the TDC time distribution for each amplitude of the input pulse give the propagation time and the time resolution, respectively.

-Each board is measured 4 times at different conditions, providing 4 sets of data: 3 threshold measurements and 1 timing measurement.
-The first 2 sets of threshold measurements have 2 different discriminator threshold settings U{set} of 150 mV and 300 mV.
-They are taken with the test pulse going through the injection circuits of the adapter and the signal inputs of the board.
-The test pulse amplitude is varied around the ASIC thresholds.
-These data are used to get the corresponding threshold Q{thr} and the noise in terms of the input charge, as well as the preamplifier gain and the discriminator offset.
-The input charge Q{in} was defined as the maximum of the test pulse amplitude multiplied by the nominal value of 1.6 pF for the injection capacitance.
-The negative test pulse had a rise time of ~10 ns.
-The gain and offset were obtained with the use of the threshold Q{thr} versus discriminator threshold setting U{set} and the linear approximation $Q{thr} \text{Gain} = \text{Offset} + U{set}$.
+Each board is measured four times at different 47 conditions, providing four sets of data: three threshold measurements and one timing measurement.
+The first two sets of threshold measurements 65 have two different discriminator threshold settings $U{\rm set}$ of 150 and 300 mV.
+They are taken with the 67 test pulse going through the injection circuits of the adapter and the signal inputs of the board.
+The 69 test pulse amplitude is varied around the ASIC thresholds.
+These data are used to get the 71 corresponding threshold $Q{\text{thr}}$ and the noise in terms of the input charge, as well as the 73 preamplifier gain and the discriminator offset.
+The input charge $Q{in}$ was defined as the maximum 75 of the test pulse amplitude multiplied by the nominal value of 1.6 pF for the injection capaci-77 tance.
+The negative test pulse had a rise time of $\sim 10$ ns.
+The gain and offset were obtained with the 79 use of the threshold $Q{thr}$ versus discriminator threshold setting $U{set}$ and the linear approximation 81 $Q{\text{thr}}$ \ Gain = Offset + $U{\text{set}}$ .

-In the third set of conditions, the discriminator setting is still 150 mV, but the test pulse feeds each CMP16 ASIC channel through its own internal capacitance, with a nominal value of 0.25 pF.
-The technological variation of this capacitor can be up to 20% of its nominal value.
-The real value of each internal capacitor is calculated by multiplying the nominal value of 0.25 pF by the ratio of the Q{thr} in the first set to the Q{thr} obtained in the third set.
-The measurement of the internal capacitance is an important issue because the use of this capacitance provides the only possible threshold calibration test for the board when it is installed on the chamber and fired by the test pulse from the ALCT.
+In the third set of conditions, the discriminator 83 setting is still 150 mV, but the test pulse feeds each CMP16 ASIC channel through its own internal 85 capacitance, with a nominal value of 0.25 pF.
+The technological variation of this capacitor can be up 87 to 20% of its nominal value.
+The real value of each internal capacitor is calculated by multiplying the 89 nominal value of 0.25 pF by the ratio of the $Q{\text{thr}}$ in the first set to the $Q{\text{thr}}$ obtained in the third set.
+91 The measurement of the internal capacitance is an important issue because the use of this capacitance 93 provides the only possible threshold calibration test for the board when it is installed on the 95

-The timing parameters of the boards are measured in the fourth set of data taken at the same conditions as in the first threshold measurement.
-However, the amplitude of the test signal is varied through the full scale of the pulse generator (equivalent to a Q{in} of up to 600 fC).
-The results are the resolution and propagation time dependencies versus the input charge.
-The slewing time is measured in an off-line analysis as the difference between the maximum and minimum values of the propagation time observed in the region from approximately 2 to 20 times the threshold at a discriminator setting of 150 mV.
+- 1 chamber and fired by the test pulse from the ALCT. - 3 The timing parameters of the boards are measured in the fourth set of data taken at the 5 same conditions as in the first threshold measurement.
+However, the amplitude of the test signal is 7 varied through the full scale of the pulse generator (equivalent to a $Q{in}$ of up to 600 fC).
+The results 9 are the resolution and propagation time dependencies versus the input charge.
+The slewing time 11 is measured in an off-line analysis as the difference between the maximum and minimum values of the 13 propagation time observed in the region from - approximately 2-20 times the threshold at a discriminator setting of 150 mV.